 Soapbox Science Berlin is integrated by an amazing group of female scientists from all over the world, working in different fields and with a myriad of interests, reflecting the same diversity that Berlin has.
 All this has translated into a perfect working Team.

-This year, and despite all the challenges that 2020 has brought, the Team has decided to dust off the soapboxes and to take them to the streets of Berlin to talk about science again.
-The event will take place on the 19th of September in Washingtonplatz (Hauptbahnhof).
+This year, after the successful September 2020 event, and despite all the challenges that 2020 has brought, the Team has decided to dust off the soapboxes and to take them to the streets of Berlin to talk about science again.
+The event will take place on the 26th of June in Washingtonplatz (Hauptbahnhof).

 Read the blog about bringing Soapbox Science to Germany!

 Marta Alirangues is a researcher focusing on the development of aquatic plants in lakes and the role they play in water quality.
+Since January 2021, she has also taken on her new role as central equal opportunities officer.
 Working to bridge the gap between science and society.
-Advocate for women* in science and promoting diversity and inclusion in academia.
+Advocate for women* in science and promoting diversity and inclusión in academia.

-Dr. Beatriz Noriega, postdoc working on chemical diversity of aquatic environments.
+Dr. Beatriz Noriega-Ortega, aquatic scientist on maternity leave.
 Passionate about diversity and inclusion in academia and beyond.

-Dr. Franziska Stressmann is a microbial ecologist working on what effects antibiotics have in the environment.
-She really wants science to be for everyone!
+Dr. Franziska Stressmann is a microbial ecologist working on bacterial communities in different sites in the human body, and what effects antibiotics have in the environment.
+She really wants science to be for everyone and to remove the current and systemic inequalities in the scientific professions and beyond!

 Dr. Florencia Yannelli is a researcher at the FU Berlin, working on what makes alien plants successful in urban environments.
 Looking to make academia a more equal and diverse place to work and a place where more women inspire future scientists.
 Adding some perspective from the Southern hemisphere.

-Julia Lorenz is a biologist specialized on Ecology, Biodiversity and Evolution.
-She‘s using citizen science to map urban bats in Berlin and wants women to thrive in STEM fields.
+Julia Lorenz is a biologist specialized in Ecology, Biodiversity and Evolution.
+She mapped urban bats in Berlin and is now working in Citizen Science.
+She wants women to thrive in STEM fields.
 We rise by lifting others.

 Franziska Ellen Walther is currently studying for a master’s degree in Global Change Geography (HU Berlin) and interested in systems of human-environmental interaction and emerging conflicts.
 Fighting for environmental justice goes along with uncovering the structural oppression of women*.